 My life and all seemed turned to clay.

-In the first stanza of this piece the speaker begins by outlining what the rest of the poem is going to be about.
+In the first stanza of ‘First Love’, the speaker begins by outlining what the rest of the poem is going to be about.
 He has fallen in love and is using these stanzas to outline how that happened and how he has changed because of it.
 The speaker explains that there was one particular moment, an “hour,” that he was “struck…With love so sudden and so sweet.”
 This was the first time anything like this had happened to him before.

 The next lines describe the woman he fell in love with and how she appeared to him the first time he saw her.
-Her face was so lovely, complex and lively that it seemed to “bloom…like a sweet flower.”
+Her face was so lovely, complex, and lively that it seemed to “bloom…like a sweet flower.”
 It immediately drew him in and took his heart.
 Every part of the love he had to give went to her immediately.

 After this moment of dedication the speaker’s face “turned pale…deadly pale.”
 He grew faint, unable to control his own emotions.
 The next line states that he was unable to move.
 His body was not under his control.
 To make his situation more complex the woman turns and looks at him.
 All prior control he had over his body and entire life dissolves.
 He is frozen like clay that will soon be made to her liking.